 Three A4 folders (2 x lever arch, 1 x standard A4) ring binders

 Reflexology couch and chair/stool.
-On the first day of the course you will be able to try a variety of couches and chairs/stools, so many students prefer to wait until they start their course to buy their couch.
-Also, some outlets offer discounts if you buy more than one couch.
-Students often get together to take advantage of these discounts.
+On the first day of the course you will be able to try a variety of couches and chairs/stools, so many students prefer to wait until they start their course to buy their couch and stool.

 Number of Students on Course